 The school plan includes our identified schoolwide goals based on our annual needs assessment and schoolwide continuous improvement process.
 They also reflect the identified goals, strategies, and actions and address the schoolwide areas for growth identified.
+Malibu Middle School does not receive Title I funds.

-The 2023-2024 identified SPSA goals align with the identified current district LCAP goals.
+The 2025-2026 identified SPSA goals align with the identified current district LCAP goals.
 The SPSA and LCAP goals are mapped to the 8 state priority areas.
 The district LCAP goals are: